May 7, 2021

-You can upload video clips to add to your course directly from your computer, YouTube, or Vimeo.
+You can upload video clips through the authoring tool using video content templates to add to your online course.
+You can also add YouTube or Vimeo links to reference external sources.
 To keep everything uniform, there are guidelines for video specifications to keep the quality of your videos while making the loading time tolerable for learners with slower internet connections or limited data.

-TED showcases thousands of inspiring video learning content of different topics from exceptional speakers.
-Keep your learners engaged with their vast selection of different TED programs, namely TED Talks, TED Series, and TED-Ed videos.
+TED showcases thousands of inspiring video learning content on different topics from exceptional speakers.
+Keep your learners engaged with their vast selection of different social learning TED programs, namely TED Talks, TED Series, and TED-Ed videos.
 TED Talks are inspirational talks given by speakers from different backgrounds, while TED Series are video series that dive into fascinating topics.
 TED-Ed videos, on the other hand, are animated videos about educational topics like science and arts that educators usually use for their lessons.
 You can choose videos of any topic from their library for your employee training.

 Originally established on YouTube, Khan Academy is a video-based learning software that caters to anyone who uses the platform.
 The teaching style mimics a classroom setup where an instructor teaches the learners while providing a visual presentation.
-When it started gaining attention, having more learners and subscribers, Khan Academy became a non-profit educational organization with the vision of providing free high-quality educational materials to anyone, anywhere.
+When it started gaining attention and having more learners and subscribers, Khan Academy became a non-profit educational organization with the vision of providing free high-quality educational materials to anyone, anywhere.